top of page

 “Let’s make this smaller for you right now.”

-This validates what they’re feeling and tells their nervous system: You’re safe.
+This validates their feelings and reassures their nervous system: You’re safe.
 I’m helping you.
 You don’t have to handle this alone.

-Small environmental shifts can stop overload from escalating into shutdown or meltdown.
+Small environmental shifts can prevent overload from escalating into shutdown or meltdown.

 Try: